The Priest of Satan is the first L.P. from the obscure Swedish black metal

 Following this masterpiece is the almost serene song, "The Black Opal Eye".
-This begins
+This

-vocals of Rietas.
+and the possessed vocals of Rietas.
 The keyboard part, as the song is fading out, sounds like something in a 70s horror movie.

 This great album concludes with "Whirlwinds Through the Land of Ice".
 Appropriately

 enough, the song begins with the sounds of cold winds blowing.
 This is the longest song on the album, and it certainly feels

 epic.
 The riffs freeze your skin as the song moves at a slower pace than most found on this album.
 After some time, things

 speed up.
 The songwriting and arrangements really seem to have some roots in traditional metal.
 This is constructed very well.

 This song conveys the feeling that you are nearing the end of a mystical journey.
 There are some moments of near-optimism,

 though they are completely destroyed by the black clouds of hate.
 Melancholic open-arpeggios are accompanied by a truly demonic